 You can heal.
 You can be free from the pain and sorrow of your past.
 You can be happy and whole.
 Start your healing journey today.

-Marsha Lynn Barth (Marty) an inspirational speaker for 20 years, has spoken at various retreats and conferences.
-She has DJ’d on Christian radio and is actively involved in prison ministry.
-A business woman by profession for 26 years, she ran the family business with her husband Mike in Pennsylvania.
-She is the mother of two children, and has six grandsons.
+A business woman by profession for 27 years, she ran the family business with her husband Mike in Pennsylvania.
+She is the mother of two children, and has seven grandsons and one granddaughter.

 In her own words….

 I was born in the hills of Appalachia.
 Surrounded by the beautiful mountains, refreshing streams and southern hospitality, it is a place so peaceful that it resounds of all that God intended for the beauty of His creation.
 It is an area where poverty has become a way of life, but there is a richness that supersedes the many troubles of life.
 A richness that comes from what God can do with just one thread of hope or even the faintest flicker of His light.